 If $s \in DR{WT}(G) \cup DR_V(G)$ then $PF(\Upsilon, s)$ could be interpreted as the overall (cumulative) weight of the deterministic multiactions from Υ , i.e. the sum of all their weights.
-The summation here is used since the weights can be seen as the rewards which are collected [194].
+The summation here is used since the weights can be seen as the rewards which are collected [121].
 This means that concurrent execution of the deterministic multiactions has more importance than that of every single one.
-The weights of deterministic multiactions can also be interpreted as bonus rewards of transitions [29].
+The weights of deterministic multiactions can also be interpreted as bonus rewards of transitions [20].
 The rewards are summed when deterministic multiactions are executed in parallel, because all of them participated in the execution.
-In particular, since execution of immediate multiactions takes no time, we prefer to collect in a step (parallel execution of activities) as many parallel immediate multiactions as possible to get more progress in behaviour.
+In particular, since execution of immediate multiactions as possible to get more progress in behaviour.
 This aspect will be used later, while while evaluating performance on the basis of the EDTMCs of expressions.
 Concerning waiting multiactions, only the maximal multisets of them executable from a state occur in the next moment.
 Therefore, the steps of waiting multiactions produce maximal overall weights, which are used to calculate probabilities of alternative maximal steps rather than the cumulative bonuses.
-Note that this reasoning is the same as that used to define the weight of synchronized immediate (waiting, respectively) multiactions in the rules $\mathbf{Sy2i}$ and $\mathbf{Sy2w}$.
+Note that this reasoning is the same as that used to define the weight of synchronized immediate (waiting, respectively) multiactions in the rules Sy2i and Sy2w.